dakotaroark/dakotaroark.github.io/README.md

-# Churn Model
+# Classification Machine Learning Model

+## Churn Analysis and Prediction

 *On this page, information has been restricted and changed from the original analysis.
-This is to protect company and customer information.*
+This is to protect company and customer information.
+The machine learning models and evaluation metrics are unchanged*

-## What is the current problem and our current solution to this problem?
+### What is the current problem and our current solution to this problem?
 Businesses are beginning to utilize machine learning to develop a better understanding of their customer base, and this improved understanding will lead to more informed business decisions.
-One key indicator in business operations is our customer churn rate, aiming to add more customers than those who churn.
+One key indicator in business operations is our customer churn rate.
 Our current problem is that we must leverage our customer data to its full potential.
 We currently lack a viable method of predicting customer churn.
-## The Scope of the Machine Learning Project
+### The Scope of the Machine Learning Project
 * Business Problem: An absence of proactive methods to identify potential churn in postpaid customers.
    - This problem is causing a loss in potential Monthly Recurring Revenue (MRR)
 * The Goal: Identify potential churn so that we can implement proactive outreach, ultimately increasing MRR